yangl1996/nesthub/README.md

+# Nesthub

 Nesthub is a bridge between Nest thermostats and Apple HomeKit.

-How Nesthub is different from HomeBridge:
+## How Nesthub is different from HomeBridge

+Pros:

 + Written in pure Golang.
     + Easy cross compilation.
 Compile on your Mac and deploy on a Raspberry Pi!